Poisoning of Abbot Greenwell: Poisoning

 Although the crises that had wracked Fountains early in the century appeared to have died down, in 1447 an even greater crisis broke out.
-A monk, William Downom, was accused of trying to poison Greenwell shortly before 11 June (the date on which he was charged with the offence).
+A monk, William Downom (also Downam), was accused of trying to poison Greenwell shortly before 11 June (the date on which he was charged with the offence).
 Downom was a veteran of his house, having been ordained an acolyte in June 1425.
 He likely held a senior position within the abbatial hierarchy, as he later faced further accusations of failing to file accounts for his offices over several years.

 Greenwell had been ill.
 During his sickness, Downom, unprompted, made him a bowl of soup or pottage.
 However, when—and the historical record gives no explanation as to why—it was requested that he taste the dish before Greenwell supped, Downom refused to do so.
 The Earl of Salisbury was then in London on royal council business.
 When news of the attack reached him, he dispatched one of his surgeons, Henry Welles of Middleham, to Fountains to attend the abbot.
 Greenwell survived, and Downom confessed to his crime.
 The reason he gave for refusing to taste the food was that he, personally, did not like the flavour.
 It was subsequently recorded that "The father abbot of the monastery was afflicted with a serious illness, where and when the said William Downom had certain pottages prepared for the abbot himself and offered them to him", and then, "when requested in virtue of holy obedience to taste, he expressly refused and did other unlawful things", although the nature of these "other things" is not elaborated upon.
 (Note: "Monasterii pater abbas gravi teneretur infirmitate, ubi et quando dictus Willelmus Downom' quedam pottagia ipsi abbati preparari fecit et ei optulit ... requisitus in virtute sancte obediencie ut pregustaret expresse renuit et alia illicita.)

 Although Downom's motives for poisoning Greenwell are unknown—none was suggested by contemporaries—Greenwell's biographer John Walker speculates that there may have been a pre-existing enmity between the two men.
 Downom was alleged to have been responsible for the abbey accruing massive debts that Greenwell subsequently managed to reduce by 1000 marks.
 (Note: A medieval English mark was a unit of account equivalent to two-thirds of a pound.)
 The debts may well have been the result of Downom appropriating abbey funds, suggests Spence, while he also seems to have challenged his Order on occasion, both in its authority and doctrine.
 During his subsequent interrogation, Downom swore to "not voluntarily conceal debts which are due to the aforesaid monastery", nor to harm the "bodily health of my abbot, Master John Grenewell".